 Tax accounting refers to the filing of tax returns, tax planning, and conducting tax research.
 These are all important elements to FP&A. But how exactly do they come into play?

 Firstly, tax planning is about minimizing liabilities.
 Tax liabilities have an effect on the cash disbursements that companies make, and cash disbursements are a core part of FP&A. This is because they effect liquidity and solvency.
-Adopting a top-down approach with tax planning is a great way to think about how tax liabilities can be minimized.
+Adopting a top-down planning approach with tax planning is a great way to think about how tax liabilities can be minimized.

 On the flipside, a bottom-up approach that comes in the form of tax research is also necessary.
 Tax research is responsible for finding solutions to tax problems.
 In terms of FP&A, tax research is important for figuring out how the internal revenue code can be used to minimize tax liabilities.